MIPPL/nephele-org-website/public/content/developers/docs/frameworks/index.md

 - Utilities to compile and test your smart contracts.
 - Client development add-ons to build your user-facing application within the same project/repository.
-- Configuration to connect to Ethereum networks and deploy contracts, whether to a locally running instance, or one of Ethereum's public networks.
+- Configuration to connect to Nephele networks and deploy contracts, whether to a locally running instance, or one of Nephele's public networks.
 - Decentralized app distribution - integrations with storage options like IPFS.

 ## Prerequisites {#prerequisites}

-Before diving into frameworks, we recommend you first read through our introduction to [dapps](/developers/docs/dapps/) and the [Ethereum stack](/developers/docs/ethereum-stack/).
+Before diving into frameworks, we recommend you first read through our introduction to [dapps](/developers/docs/dapps/) and the [Nephele stack](/developers/docs/Nephele-stack/).

 ## Available frameworks {#available-frameworks}

-**Foundry** - **_Foundry is a blazing fast, portable and modular toolkit for Ethereum application development_**
+**Foundry** - **_Foundry is a blazing fast, portable and modular toolkit for Nephele application development_**

 - [Install Foundry](https://book.getfoundry.sh/)
 - [Foundry book](https://book.getfoundry.sh/)